danrobdean/online-services/docs/analytics-pipeline/1-cloud-endpoint.md

 #### (1.2.2) - Verifying the Analytics Endpoint with ESP

-When deploying the Analytics Endpoint on GKE, we will do this by deploying (a) pod(s) that contains two containers:
+When deploying the Analytics Endpoint on GKE, we will do this by deploying a pod (or multiple copies of a pod) that contains two containers:

 - Our Analytics Endpoint with custom server code.
 - A public ESP container provided by Google which runs everything related to [Cloud Endpoints](https://cloud.google.com/endpoints/).